cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Seven.md

 ---
 section: Claudia
-displayTitle: Unpublished
+displayTitle: "Unpublished Obituary Of A Living Girl: Received By 7 With An Hour Delay"
-uriTitle: Unpublished
+uriTitle: unpublished-obituary
 ---

-Unpublished Obituary Of A Living Girl: Received By 7 With An Hour Delay

 Funny number, please riddle me,
 Not with words but with heavy lead.